mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

 | **`gcc` (Compilation)** | **Mixed (CPU + I/O)** | Compiling a large source code project (like the Linux kernel or a C program) is a realistic "Server" task that stresses both the processor (compiling) and the disk (reading/writing thousands of small files). |

 ## 3. Installation Documentation
-[cite_start]All applications were installed via SSH from the workstation, adhering to the headless administration constraint[cite: 47].
+All applications were installed via SSH from the workstation, adhering to the headless administration constraint.

 ### Step 1: System Update
 ```bash